mark8769/MergeSort/README.md

 ## **Contents**

-For this project we will have 5 files:
+For this project we will have 4 files:

-1. merge_main.py
+1. merge_main.py - Entry point of the project.
-2. merge_sort.py
+2. merge_sort.py - Merge sort implementation
-3. numgen.py
+3. numgen.py - Writes random numbers to a file given some range, and filename.
-4. file_functions.py
+4. file_functions.py - Functions to read and write to files.

 ## **How to use**